 - Amazon: OKRs primarily focus on things that don't change which prevents shifting goals, and they are set in cycles - weekly, quarterly and annually, so that no one misses out on the big picture.

-Example OKRs by industry
+Example OKRs by department

 Here are a few examples of the kind of OKRs you can use.
 Keep in mind that these differ from industry to industry.
 Remember to have your company’s objectives in clear sight.